ahw/vim-hooks/README.md

 ### Recompile Sass files on save
 This shows an example working tree and the contents of a two-line shell script, `.recompile-styles.bufwritepost.vimhook` which calls the `sass` compiler.
-Remember that the ".234" part of the vimhook script can be number you want, or left off entirely.
+Remember that the ".234" part of the VimHook script can be number you want, or left off entirely.

 ```